 If the text content is in a plaintext or a Word file, it can dropped to a "slice" at the point where the cursor is at that moment.
 The order of these "slices" can be changed manually by first selecting the "moving slices" mode and then moving them as desired.
 The "slices" can be reversed by using one of the dedicated buttons, which is useful, for example, if user have written things in chronological order but want them in the reversed order.

 Another alternative way of editing text is to use the "lots of text editing" view.
-It allows to glanze writing collection's writings with less effort.
-There is a toggle button to make the catalog images in the writings appear as thumbnails at the end of the writings.
+It allows to glanze writing collection's writings with less effort and there are a few buttons to adjust the height of these slices.
+In this view there is a "Show writing particulars (images)" button, which makes the catalog images in writings appear as thumbnails at the end of the writings.
 Other particulars are not shown, but they are kept in writings even when saving and the quicklook functionality is usable (hovering the pointer over a placeholder).
-The switch also limits the maximum height of writings, so that there is not so much to scroll through, because of many longish writings.
 This is one of the views that has a "Stickyness" switch, which allows certain part of the view to remain roughly in its place when the page is scrolled vertically.